Ludvig Holberg: In youth

 Holberg had to live a modest life in his youth and early adulthood.
 He earned a living as a tutor and as a travel companion for noblemen and tried to work as a private sports coach at the university.
-He received further support from a grant to travel to other universities in other countries, namely Protestant universities, but it was a condition he did not respect since he searched out those places where the discussion were the loudest and the experiences were the largest.
+He received further support from a grant to travel to other universities in other countries, namely Protestant universities, but it was a condition he did not respect since he searched out those places where the discussions were the loudest and the experiences were the largest.

 During his stay in England, Holberg set his eyes on academic authoring and on his return, he started writing about history.
 Later, he wrote also about natural and international law, possibly at the prompting of an older professor who likened him to natural and international law authors such as Hugo Grotius and Samuel Pufendorf.

-To make the most possible profit, Holberg published his own works and sold them as papers under a subscription to interested people, either bound or in looseleaf sheets.
+To make the most possible profit, Holberg published his own works and sold them as papers under a subscription to interested people, either bound or in loose-leaf sheets.
 Holberg also tried, with some success, a publisher in Norway.
 There, his book about natural and international law was printed in several editions but did not garner him financial gains.